 Members of the Council have direct control over the Council's financial and operating policies.
-The total of Members' allowances paid in 2012/13 is shown in Note 38.
+The total of Members' allowances paid in 2013/14 is shown in Note 38.
 Council Members make disclosures of their pecuniary and non-pecuniary interests to the Council's Monitoring Officer and have to make declarations on individual committee agenda items in accordance with section 117 of the Local Government Act 1972.
 In addition, where Members are nominated by the Council to sit on outside bodies, this is reported to the Council.

-During 2012/13 services to the value of £618,000 were commissioned from companies in which 4 Members had an interest.
-This relationship had no bearing on any decision made.
+During 2013/14 services to the value of £708,000 were commissioned from companies in which 3 Members had interests.
+These relationship had no bearing on any decision made.
 Contracts were entered into following full compliance with the Council's procedure rules.
-In addition, the Council paid grants totalling £367,000 to organisations in which three Members had an interest.
-These grants were made with proper consideration of declarations of interest.
-All grant payments had been made by 31 March 2013